-While these results suggest that the mobile phone network may provide a new mechanism for sharing risk, our analysis reveals significant heterogeneity in the nature of transfers sent in response to unexpected shocks.
+Our analysis reveals significant heterogeneity in the nature of transfers sent in response to unexpected shocks.
 Using several different proxies for socioeconomic status based on follow-up interviews with a representative sample of mobile phone subscribers, we find that while wealthier individuals are more likely to receive transfers under normal circumstances, they are even more likely to receive transfers after natural disasters.
 The recipients of shock-induced transfers also have larger social networks, and are more centrally positioned within their network.
 Along several additional dimensions, it is the historically privileged strata of Rwandan society who appear to benefit most from access to mobile phone-based transfers.

-Finally, we analyze the heterogeneity in observed transfers to shed light on the motives that cause people to make transfers to those impacted by covariate shocks.
-Our goal is to test whether the observed transfers are more consistent with a model of giving based on pure charity (Becker 1974, Andreoni & Miller 2002) or with a model of conditional reciprocity where individuals give because they wish to receive in the future (e.g., Ligon et al. 2002, Foster & Rosenzweig 2001, Falk & Fischbacher 2006).
+Finally, we analyze the pattern of interpersonal transfers to shed light on the motives that cause people to make transfers to those impacted by covariate shocks.
+Our goal is to test whether the observed transfers are more consistent with a model of giving based on pure charity (Becker, 1974; Andreoni and Miller, 2002) or with a model of conditional reciprocity where individuals give because they wish to receive in the future (e.g., Ligon et al., 2002; Foster and Rosenzweig, 2001; Falk and Fischbacher, 2006).
 While our ability to cleanly differentiate between these models is limited by the observational data at our disposal, three stylized facts in our data appear broadly consistent with a model based on reciprocity.
 First, there is a strong history-dependence of transfers sent in response to large shocks, in that after the earthquake people are more likely to send funds to people from whom they have received in the past.
 Second, it is the wealthier individuals who receive the largest volume of transfers in the immediate aftermath of the earthquake, not the poorer individuals that one would expect in a naive model of charity.
 Third, post-quake transfers decrease with the geographic distance between individuals, even when controlling for social distance and unobserved, time-invariant dyadic heterogeneity.